IU-MAP/project-ram/README.md

 ## Sprint 3

-1. Filled the database by random values (took files from the Internet with random names and surnames)
+1. Fill the database by random values (took files from the Internet with random names and surnames)

 ## TODO Sprint 4